 The rest of the P-Series is more similar to last year’s models, but they do share the same bezel-less design, so they’re more attractive looking.
-These TVs don’t use quantum dot technology and are dimmer with up to 1,000 nits of peak brightness, but they do feature 120 local dimming zones, as well as Dolby Vision HDR.
+These TVs don’t use quantum dot technology and are dimmer, with up to 1,000 nits of peak brightness, but they do feature 120 local dimming zones, as well as Dolby Vision HDR.

-The P-Series Quantum is only available in one 65-inch size option and is priced at $2,200.
+The P-Series Quantum is only available in one 65-inch size option and is priced at $2,100.
 The pricing for the rest of the P-Series is $2,600 for the 75-inch model, $1,300 for the 65-inch model, and $900 for the 55-inch model.
 Read more about the P-Series here.

-The D-Series and E-Series TVs still offer 4K and HDR, at a more affordable price point.
+The D-Series and E-Series TVs also offer 4K and HDR, but at a more affordable price point.
 Local dimming in the E-Series is restricted to 16 zones (D-Series uses full-array backlighting), but the TVs do offer Dolby Vision, even in the E-Series.
 The D-Series lineup consists of six models in sizes from 70-inch for $1,000 to 43-inch for $350.
 The E-Series also offers six models, starting from a 75-inch model for $1,550 to a 43-inch model for $350.

 All of these TVs are powered by Vizio’s 2018 SmartCast OS, which offers standard smart TV features and apps including Netflix, Amazon Prime Video, Vudu, Crackle, Xumo, Pluto TV, and iHeartRadio.
 The Universal Search feature helps you search for a movie or TV show across multiple services at once.
 Earlier this year, Vizio brought Amazon Alexa integration to its existing TVs alongside the already-present Google Assistant integration.
 Both voice assistants are supported across the entire Vizio 2018 lineup.

 The 65-inch P-Series Quantum retails for $2,100 and is available now via retailers like Best Buy, Costco, and Sam’s Club.
 If any of these TVs seem interesting, but you’re not sure what you need, be sure to take a look at our TV buying guide to help you make a decision.
 For more information on Vizio’s 2018 lineup, see the company’s website.